 - Haggle in the markets, especially if buying in bulk.

-- If your on a budget, Ham & Cheese Toasties from 7-11 are a great, cheap & quick meal.
+- If you’re on a budget, Ham & Cheese Toasties from 7-11 are a great, cheap & quick meal.